Cratis/Chronicle/README.md

 ## Introduction

+Cratis is an Event Sourcing platform built with ease of use, productivity, compliance and maintainability in mind.
+It provides the core platform, referred to as the **Kernel** with client SDK (.NET only for the time being) and tooling built into it.
+In addition to that Cratis offers an application model aimed towards productivity and bringing in concepts such as CQRS; opinionated and completely optional.

 Read the [documentation](./Documentation/index.md) for all the details.
 For general guidance on the core values and principles we @ Aksio use, read more [here](https://github.com/aksio-system/Home/blob/main/README.md).